-4.1.1 The health of the transplanted individuals of Bottlebrush Orchid were all in fair to good condition.
-The minor deficiencies on some individuals did not have a large impact on their health.
-The two individuals of Incense Tree saplings were both in poor health condition.
-The individuals had dieback and fallen leaves.
-This could be due to transplantation shock brought about by the changes in the environment and the individual has not acclimated to these changes yet.
-Lastly, the transplanted cluster of Lamb of Tartary was also under poor health condition with a portion of its leaves have wilted and showed discoloration.
+- 4.1.1 The health of seven of the transplanted individuals of Bottlebrush Orchid were in fair to good condition, but the rest of the individuals are missing.
+The missing of individuals could be caused by the Tropical Cyclone Soala and the following black rainstorm.
+One individual of Incense Tree saplings was in poor health condition and the other one is now dead.
+The poor health condition could be due to transplantation shock brought about by the changes in the environment and the individual has not acclimated to these changes yet.
+The dead individual could also be caused by the recent natural disasters.
+Lastly, the transplanted cluster of Lamb of Tartary is now in good health condition.
+The new foliage is growing steadily and are becoming more established.
 As aforementioned, it takes time for newly transplanted plants to grow accustomed to the new environment of the recipient site.
-Therefore, signs of leaf discoloration and/or wilting, dehydration, and even dieoff are expected.

-4.1.2 It is recommended to pay additional attention to the health conditions of the Lamb of Tartary cluster and the Incense Tree saplings.
+Therefore, signs of leaf discoloration and/or wilting, dehydration, and even die-off are expected. - 4.1.2 It is recommended to pay additional attention to the health conditions of the Bottlebrush Orchid and the Incense Tree saplings.
 Moreover, should there be drastic change in the heath conditions of these individuals observed during post-transplantation maintenance activities, the Contractor is advised to immediately advise the ecologist to discuss possible remedial actions.